 According to the new amendments, employers may declare downtime for an employee or a group of employees if a state of emergency and quarantine is declared by the Lithuanian Government, and the employer cannot provide the employees with work according to the employment agreement, because due to the peculiarities of work organization it is not possible to work remotely or the employee does not agree to carry out other work functions offered by the employer.

-Employers are obliged to inform the National Labour Inspectorate about announced downtime within 1 working day after the announcement.
+Employers are also be obliged to inform the National Labour Inspectorate about announced downtime within 3 working days after the entry into force of these amendments.

 Whenever downtime is announced during a declared state of emergency or quarantine: